About Us

 "Helping to provide for the Health Care, Educational and Humanitarian needs of the Nigerian people."

-Highlight of Past and Future Projects
+Highlight of Past Projects

 FUTURE PROJECTS

-• Textbooks for schools in Akabaliki Diocese
+• Textbooks for schools in Abakaliki Diocese

 MMCF is beginning an effort to obtain textbooks which would be otherwise discarded by schools in the United States.
 The books will then be shipped for distribution to schools in the 2, 298 square mile Akabaliki Diocese where the students marvel at books and are eager to read them.
 We welcome your support to realize this goal so we can ship old textbooks to a corner of the world where they will still be used.